 Setting Factory Default Necessity

-Do nothing Do Nothing Optional
+Do nothing

-Delimiter + 1
+Delimiter + 1 Do Nothing Ontional

-Delimiter + 2
+Delimiter + 2 Do Nothing Optional

 Strip Delimiter

-[Delimiter + 1] or [Delimiter + 2]: The data will be transmitted when an additional byte (for Delimiter + 1), or an additional 2 bytes (for Delimiter + 2) of data is received after receiving the Delimiter.
+[Delimiter + 1] or [Delimiter + 2]: The data will be transmitted when an additional byte (for Delimiter + 1), or an additional two bytes (for Delimiter + 2) of data is received after receiving the delimiter.

-[Strip Delimiter]: When the Delimiter is received, the Delimiter is deleted (i.e., stripped), and the remaining data is transmitted.
+[Strip Delimiter]: When the delimiter is received, the delimiter is deleted (i.e., stripped), and the remaining data is transmitted.

-[Do nothing]: The data will be transmitted when the Delimiter is received.
+[Do nothing]: The data will be transmitted when the delimiter is received.

-1 to 65535: Forces the NPort's TCP/IP protocol software to try to pack serial data received during the specified time into the same data frame.
+1 to 65535: Forces the NPort's TCP/IP protocol software to pack serial data received during the specified time into the same data frame.